LSHBloom: Memory-efficient, Extreme-scale Document Deduplication: Evaluation

 \subsubsection{Paragraph Level and N-Gram Methods}

+\autoref{fig:ngram_heatmaps} shows the results of varying both the n-gram size and overlap threshold parameters for each n-gram method.
+DCLM is fairly successful, even approaching the F1 score of the MinHashLSH-based techniques, and demonstrates moderate sensitivity to the overlap threshold parameter.
+Smaller n-gram sizes seem to perform better as well---likely due to the increased granularity with which they enable comparison between a document and the remainder of the corpus.
+For DCLM, the best setting is using an overlap threshold of 0.2 and an n-gram size of 5.
+In contrast, Dolma-Ngram seems to be fairly insensitive to the choice of parameters and performs relatively poorly.
+The difference between these two very similar techniques may stem from DCLM's use of the UniSeg tokenizer, which splits text into meaningful units based on rules defined by the Unicode standard---Dolma-Ngram simply splits text by whitespace.

-Figure \ref{fig:correctness_para_f1_vs_threshold} shows the impact of adjusting the overlap threshold parameter for paragraph-level methods, DOLMA and CCNet, on the F1 score.
-Distinguishing documents at the granularity of individual paragraphs is highly error-prone and results in poor performance.
-N-gram methods such as DOLMA-ngram and CCNet do comparably better in terms of F1 score but still lag just behind the scores of the MinHashLSH-based techniques.
-Figures~\ref{fig:dolma_ngram_heatmap} and~\ref{fig:ngram_heatmaps} show the results of varying both the n-gram size and overlap threshold parameters for each n-gram method.
-While n-gram methods enable a finer-grained comparison between individual documents and the rest of the corpus, these methods evaluate overlap by determining the portion of n-grams in a document that is exactly duplicated in the corpus.
-This is similar to the notion of evaluating the set overlap between documents but can be sensitive to the relative frequency of n-grams within a document, resulting in increased error.
-Moreover, both paragraph and n-gram methods demonstrate a lack of sensitivity to changes in their parameter settings in this benchmark, indicating bias in their predictions.
+Figure \ref{fig:correctness_para_f1_vs_threshold} shows the impact of adjusting the overlap threshold parameter for paragraph-level methods, DOLMA and CCNet, on F1 score.
+Predictably, distinguishing documents at the granularity of individual paragraphs is highly error-prone and results in poor performance.
+The best F1 for paragraph-level methods is achieved by setting a low threshold of 0.2.
+While n-gram methods enable finer-grained comparison between individual documents and the rest of the corpus, these methods evaluate overlap by determining the portion of n-grams in a document that is exactly duplicated in the corpus.
+This is somewhat similar to the notion of evaluating the set overlap between documents, but can be sensitive to the relative frequency of n-grams within a document, resulting in increased error.
+Moreover, paragraph-level techniques demonstrate a lack of sensitivity to changes in their parameter settings in this benchmark, indicating bias in their predictions.
 Specifically, we find that paragraph-level methods tend to be biased toward marking documents as duplicates.

-In contrast, n-gram methods yield many false negatives at high thresholds and yield many false positives at low thresholds.
+Table~\ref{tab:tuning_results} shows the parameter settings for each technique that we use for the remainder of our experiments.